MBBS in Uzbekistan 2026–27

 United Kingdom (UK)

 Clear PLAB Part 1 (MCQ) and PLAB Part 2 (OSCE), obtain GMC registration, and enter NHS Foundation Training.
-NMC-approved Uzbek universities with WDOMS listing are PLAB-eligible.
+WDOMS-listed Uzbek universities with WDOMS listing are PLAB-eligible.
 Strong NHS demand for international medical graduates continues.

 Middle East (UAE, Saudi, Qatar)

-Uzbekistan MBBS graduates from NMC-approved universities are eligible for DHA, MOH, HAAD, and SCFHS licensing in Gulf countries.
+Uzbekistan MBBS graduates from WDOMS-listed universities are eligible for DHA, MOH, HAAD, and SCFHS licensing in Gulf countries.
 Tax-free salaries and fast licensing make this a popular first career step before returning to India.

 USA (USMLE)